camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

 This is essential knowledge required to put our results and future circuit analyses in context (see AIC-2).

-### Reference Textbook
+### Textbook

-The textbook we will use for this class is:
+The reference textbook we will use for this class is:

 * [Designing Analog Chips (Hans Camenzind)](http://designinganalogchips.com)